Milan Travel Guide

-Italy’s fashion and economic capital, mile-a-minute Milano is a thrilling, energized place that blends its industrial know-how with a flair for style and zest for life.
+Italy’s fashion and economic capital, mile-a-minute Milano is an exciting, energized place that blends its industrial know-how with a flair for style and zest for life.
 The result is a thoroughly modern metropolis that leans on the foundations of nearly 3,000 years of history.
-Come to Milan for wonderful art (Da Vinci’s “The Last Supper” hangs here), amazing architecture (the Gothic cathedral is the world’s largest), dining (Milan is a wealthy town that offers foodies a multitude of upmarket gourmet gems like Cracco Peck) and of course, fabulous shopping that showcases the work of some of the most creative minds in Europe.
+Come to Milan for fantastic art (Da Vinci’s “The Last Supper” hangs here), amazing architecture (the Gothic cathedral is the world’s largest), dining (Milan is a wealthy town that offers foodies a multitude of upmarket gourmet gems like Cracco Peck).
+And, of course, fabulous shopping that showcases the work of some of the most creative minds in Europe.

 Gastronomy & Wine

-Located on a vast plain in Lombardy, Milan enjoys wonderful wines and foods from across this northern Alpine-bordering region.
-The top wines found in Milanese restaurants come from DOCGs Franciacorta (fabulous bubbles), Valtellina Superiore (rich red wines) and Sforzato di Valtellini (delicious, heavy reds).
+Located on a vast plain in Lombardy, Milan enjoys terrific wines and foods from across this northern Alpine-bordering region.
+The top wines found in Milanese restaurants come from DOCGs Franciacorta (fabulous bubbles), Valtellina Superiore (rich red wines), and Sforzato di Valtellina (delicious, heavy reds).
 Other wine regions nearby include the interesting Oltrepò Pavese.

-Lombardian dishes are often considered to be among the heartiest and heaviest in Italy.
-Rich in butter, cream and cheese, the specialties are delicious and memorable, if not exactly for dieters.
+Lombardian dishes are often considered among Italy’s heartiest and most substantial.
+Rich in butter, cream, and cheese, the specialties are delicious and memorable, if not exactly for dieters.
 Excellent Lombard cheeses include the cow-and-goat cheese Bitto, the famed blue-veined Gorgonzola, creamy Mascarpone, and a Parmesan-like Grana Padano.
-Treated meats, like the tasty bresaola, air-cured beef, or speck (smoked bacon) are also popular in Milanese restaurants (although not strictly from Milan).
-Rice is even more popular than pasta in this part of Italy and risotto is ever present.
+Treated meats, like the tasty bresaola, air-cured beef, or speck (smoked bacon), are also popular in Milanese restaurants (although not strictly from Milan).
+Rice is even more popular than pasta in this part of Italy, and risotto is ever-present.
 Risotto Milanese is Milan’s flagship dish, made with saffron.
-Ossobucco (braised veal shanks cooked in white wine), Cotoletta (breaded veal cutlets) and Panettone (breadlike Christmas cake made with candied fruits and raisins) are all specialties from Milan.
+Ossobucco (braised veal shanks cooked in white wine), Cotoletta (breaded veal cutlets), and Panettone (breadlike Christmas cake made with candied fruits and raisins) are all specialties from Milan.

 Dominating the central Piazza del Duomo and rising high above other buildings, Milan’s Duomo is the world’s largest Gothic Cathedral, with capacity for 40,000 people.
-Nearly 600 years were needed to build this mammoth church; construction was finally completed in the 19th century.
+Nearly 600 years were needed to build this large church; finally, construction was completed in the 19th century.
 You can head up to the roof to enjoy stellar city views.

-Just across from the Duomo, this beautiful shopping arcade dates back to the 1860’s and is named after the King of that era.
-There is a marvelous glass ceiling and a multitude of shops and cafes.
+Just across from the Duomo, this beautiful shopping arcade dates back to the 1860s and is named after the King of that era.
+There are a marvelous glass ceiling and a multitude of shops and cafes.